Optimizing resource efficiencies for scalable full-stack quantum computers: Noisy single-qubit gate

 \subsection{Macroscopic level}

 We now model the macroscopic chain of control to take into account its resource cost.
 Note that from now on, only such macroscopic resource costs will be considered, for which ``dressed" efficiencies are appropriate.
-In the present simple example, the control chain involves the lines funneling the driving pulses from outside the cryostat onto the qubit, as well as the cryogenics.
+Here we present the basic approach within a simplified model, which will be made more realistic in Sec.~\ref{Sect:fault-tolerant}.
+This simple example is limited to a control line funneling driving pulses from outside the cryostat onto the qubit through a single attenuator, with the cryogenics evacuating the heat dissipated by that attenuator.
 The implementation of the gate is depicted in Fig.~\ref{Fig:single-qubit}(a).
 The qubit is put in a cryostat and cooled down to the temperature $T_\text{qb}$ (typically below a Kelvin).
 The driving signal is generated at room temperature $T_\mathrm{ext}$ and sent into the cryostat through a control line.
 Alongside the signal, the line also brings in unwanted room-temperature thermal noise, unavoidable whenever we require external control.

 To mitigate the noise, the signal is first generated with a high amplitude for a strong signal-to-noise ratio.
 An attenuator is then placed on the line \footnote{To keep this example pedagogical, we consider a single attenuator.
 A more realistic chain of attenuators is addressed in Sec.~\ref{Sect:fault-tolerant}.} (at the qubit level at temperature $T_\text{qb}$), which lowers the input pulse power by an amount $A$.
 Thus $A$ and $T_\text{qb}$ are the two control parameters optimized in the present section.
 For simplicity, we fix the gate duration to be $\tau_\text{1qb} = 25$ns~\cite{kjaergaard2020superconducting,krantz2019quantum,Google-Sycamore-datasheet}, chosen to avoid leakage errors \cite{Werninghaus2021Jan} not modeled here.
 The two control parameters, $A$ and $T_\text{qb}$, impact the gate noise in the following manner (see, e.g., Eq.~(10.13) in Ref.~\cite{pozar2011microwave}):